-Grant Agreement – Prior to providing your organization with the actual grant funds each organization will be required to sign a simple grant agreement that outlines your agreement with the requirements of being a grantee.
+Prior to providing your organization with the actual grant funds each organization will be required to sign a simple grant agreement that outlines the terms of accepting grant funds from the foundation.

 The Grant Agreement must be completed and signed by the highest official with authority to sign for the organization.
 Signatures should be in blue or red ink.
 The highest authorized signature is the individual within the organization who can bind the organization to the terms of the Grant Agreement.
 For a City this is typically the Mayor, for the County the Chair of the Board of Supervisors, or for a not-for-profit organization the Board President or executive director.
 If you have specific questions, please contact us or review our FAQ page.

-Grant agreements can be mailed to our post office box (P.O.
+Grant agreements should be mailed to our post office box (P.O.
 Box 771, Storm Lake, Iowa 50588) within two weeks of the notice of award.
-Failure to complete the Grant Agreement will result in loss of the award.
+Failure to complete the Grant Agreement within two weeks will result in loss of the award.

-Project Extensions – From time to time a project runs into problems that may require an organization to apply for an extension to their project.
+From time to time a project runs into unforseen challenges that may require an organization to apply for an extension to their project.
 All grants are awarded for a project that can be completed within 12 months of notice of award.
 If your anticipated timeline shows the project beginning more than 12 months from the date grants are due you should wait for the next grant cycle to apply.

-Project Extension forms can be submitted to the foundation in one of two ways as follows:
+Project Extension forms can be submitted to the foundation only through our website.